tenkorangjr/time-focus-app/README.md

 # PomodoroApp

-This app is a timer app
-  It allows you to get timed for 25 minutes during work and 5 minutes during breaks
+This app is a timer app that allows you to get timed for working and taking a break